keenbug/ReSheet/notes.md

 # Future

-* Switch to TypeScript?
-Maybe TS could be run in the browser - has an API: https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API
+* Use TypeScript typechecking in browser? - has an API: https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API
 * Style-/Theme-Editor?
     * Customizable CSS, always under a specific new class, divisible into sections and with live example html preview
 * Change (Context) Menus to "Commander Prompts"